Skip to main content

 Cheese Fondue

-Switzerland's most iconic dish - melted Gruyère and Vacherin cheese with white wine, served in a communal pot.
-Perfect for cold winter nights in the Alps.
+The country's best-known dish: Gruyère and Vacherin melted with white wine and shared from a communal pot.
+It is made for cold winter nights in the Alps.

 Allergens: